shortwavedave/backyards-cli-1/cmd/docs/backyards_sidecar-proxy_egress_get.md

 ## backyards sidecar-proxy egress get

-Get sidecar configuration for a workload
+Get sidecar configuration for a namespace or a workload

 ### Synopsis

-Get sidecar configuration for a workload
+Get sidecar configuration for a namespace or a workload

 ```
-backyards sidecar-proxy egress get [[--workload=]namespace/workloadname] [flags]
+backyards sidecar-proxy egress get [--namespace] namespace [--workload name] [flags]
 ```

 ### Options